 First, decide if the ring should be tossed from a standard distance.
 Some bars will already have this measured for you.

-The hook is usually placed around 5’9” high, but it may be higher or lower depending on the space.
+Remember, the hook is usually placed around 5 feet from the ground, but it may be higher or lower depending on the space.
 Throwing distance is usually between 6 and 8 feet from the hook.

 The trick is to figure out how high to release the rope from.
 That is, where you should hold the rope in order to hit the right arc so the ring lands squarely on the hook.